prmr/SoftwareDesign/modules/Module-02.md

 ![Strategy Pattern - Abstract](figures/m02-strategy2.png)

 Here the design of the Strategy interface is already decided because we are reusing the `Comparator` interface.
 This strategy is purely functional as it does not have any side-effect and returns the result of applying the (comparison) algorithm.
-At this point it should become a bit clearer that implementing the `Comparator` inteface as a `UniversalComparator` that holds a value to decide what kind of comparison to do, is not a proper instances of the Strategy pattern.
+At this point it should become a bit clearer that implementing the `Comparator` interface as a `UniversalComparator` that holds a value to decide what kind of comparison to do, is not a proper instances of the Strategy pattern.

 ### The Interface Segregation Principle